crypticminds/ColdStorage/README.md

 Your cache is now ready.
 To use the cache create an instance of it and call the **get** method of the cache.

 The get method accepts the key that needs to be fetched from the cache and a callback which will be used to return the result to the main thread. **The cache performs all operations in a background thread and will never block the UI thread.**
+You will need to implement the **OnValueFetchedCallback** interface and pass it to the **get** method of the cache.
+The cache will fetch the value and pass it to the callback method from where you can access it and use in the UI thread.

 Optionally you can also pass a time to live value and a converter.
 They are explained in detail below.